sebastian-hofstaetter/fira-trec-19-dataset/README.md

 The FiRA-TREC'19 dataset can be utilized for every approach concerned with long document ranking and the selection of snippets or answers from these documents.

+As an example we used it to better understand and evaluate our [TKL document ranking model](https://github.com/sebastian-hofstaetter/transformer-kernel-ranking).

 ## Dataset

 The FiRA dataset contains **24,199** query \& document-snippet pairs of all **1,990** relevant documents for the **43** queries of TREC-DL.

+The dataset folder contains:
+ - Our processed document-snippets and annotation task list
+ - Raw (anonymized) annotations
+ - Majority voted judgements for document-snippet and document levels

+## Acknowledgements

+We want to thank our students of the Advanced Information Retrieval course in the summer term of 2020 for annotating the data and being so patient and motivated in the process.